p4lang/p4c/backends/ubpf/docs/EXAMPLES.md

 ## Packet modification

-This section presents P4 program, which modifies the packet's fields.
+This section presents a P4 program, which modifies the packet's fields.

 ### IPv4 + MPLS (simple-actions.p4)